How 3D printing is redefining inductor coil production

 Higher service life and competitiveness

-- Controlled cooling process through 3D cooling channels
+- Enhanced inductor cooling through higher precision manufacturing resulting in high-performance 3D cooling channels

 Finding the right additive manufacturing partner

 If you are a manufacturer considering using 3D printing to produce your inductor coils, you need to find a full-service provider.
 GKN Powder Metallurgy can help you to produce inductor geometries with reproducible quality and uniform hardening results at a low cost.

 Our 3D printing process can offer fully customized inductors and guarantee a 3-4 times higher service life than conventionally manufactured inductors.
 We ensure that the process is user-friendly and we offer ready-to-use 3D printed inductors.
 This includes: